EmbRace: Accelerating Sparse Communication for Distributed Training of NLP Neural Networks: Background

 During each BP procedure, the gradients generation depends on the computational graph of DNN.
 The gradients can start communication immediately after they are calculated rather than wait to complete the entire BP, which is suggested as wait-free backpropagation from Poseidon \cite{poseidon} and supported in most distributed DL frameworks \cite{cite13,cite14}.

 In DL frameworks, computation and communication are typically carried out with a dependency directed acyclic graph (DAG).
-In default DAG of DL frameworks, the order of gradients communication is based on a FIFO queue, FP computation need to wait for all communications, making communication be overlapped only with the BP computation.
-Thus comes the \textit{Communication Scheduling} \cite{p3,bytescheduler}, which switches the FIFO queue into a priority queue to adjust communication order by prioritizing the communication according to the FP order.
-So that FP could start earlier and overlap communications.
+In default DAG of DL frameworks, the order of gradients communication is based on a FIFO queue, and FP computations need to wait for the finish of all communications, making communication be overlapped only with the BP computation.
+Thus comes the \textit{communication scheduling} \cite{p3,bytescheduler}, which switches the FIFO queue into a priority queue to adjust communication orders.
+The gradient communications that are blocking the beginning of the next FP would be prioritized.
+So that FP could start earlier and both BP and FP could overlap communication operations.